 What is the typical cost of a 5-year term life insurance policy?

 Life insurance rates vary from person to person.
 The premium you pay is a product of your age, health, lifestyle, occupation and family medical history, and the length of your term.
-Generally, the younger and healthier you are, the cheaper your rate is.

 In most cases, the longer the term, the more you’ll pay.
 However, only a handful of life insurance companies offer a five-year term, as the cost of writing the policy often outweighs the return of investment.
 As a result, you may find that you can get a better deal on a 10-year policy.